Patterdale MRT support the ADVENTURE SMART initiative – Make your good day better.

 - Excessive cold or heat (dress appropriately)

-- Incipient exhaustion (know the signs; rest and keep warm)
+- Early stage of exhaustion (know the signs; rest and keep warm)

 - Accident or illness (don’t panic – if you send for help, make sure you stay put and the rescuers know exactly where to come)

 - Passage of Time – especially true when under pressure – allow extra time in winter conditions

 - It is no disgrace to turn back if you are not certain.
 A party must be governed by the capabilities of the weakest member.